 An Overview of a Car Rental Business

 This venture is about renting vehicles to individuals who travel and anyone else who may need a vehicle for a short amount of time, such as vacationers, business people, and victims of auto accidents, etc.

 As a manager, you must complete the appropriate paperwork, verify each customer’s driver’s license, and collect the necessary deposits.

 Once a vehicle is returned, you must complete the final invoice including any additional fuel or mileage charges as well as perform a damage check of the vehicle.

 - Ability to operate many different vehicle types

 - Common Business Skills

-Rental Agent – A person in this position provides customer service, offers sales incentives, maintains inventory, answers phones, keeps the working area safe, etc.
+Rental Agent – A person in this position, books vehicle rentals, provides customer service, offers sales incentives, maintains inventory, answers phones, keeps the working area safe, etc.

 Manager – This person oversees the daily operations, manages sales reports, and makes forecasts, sets revenue goals, and manages the plan for reaching such goals, ensures customer satisfaction, manages and trains team members, and ensures that all procedures and policies are being followed efficiently.

 Security Guard – This position includes ensuring the safety of all buildings, rental vehicles, personnel, and property.
 They will patrol the assigned area, routinely checking for intruders, unsecured locks or vehicles, or any other irregularities and other danger.

 - A wide variety of vehicles